robingirard/Energy-Alternatives-Planning/README.md

     conda env create conda.yml
     conda activate energyalternatives

+The notebooks sometimes use qgrid.
+It is a package that

+    jupyter nbextension enable --py --sys-prefix qgrid
+    upyter nbextension enable --py --sys-prefix widgetsnbextension

 ## 2- Models Folder <a class="anchor" id="CasDEtude"></a>
 Contains folders with Models.
 Each folder in Models Folder contains a set of Models and associated data and case studies.